JeffGiroux/f5_terraform/Azure/Autoscale_via_lb/README.md

     - BIG-IP will require tcp/22 and tcp/443 on the mgmt network
     - Application access will require tcp/80 and tcp/443 on the external network
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started.
+- If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
+For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)

 ## Important Configuration Notes